 - ED patients waiting to be admitted to the hospital

-The waste of transportation occurs when materials are moved around inefficiently.
-In healthcare it occurs when:
+The waste of transportation occurs when materials (or patients) are moved around inefficiently.
+In healthcare, it occurs when:

-- Medication is moved from the pharmacy to where it is needed
+- Medication is transferred from the pharmacy to where it is needed

 - Supplies are moved from storage to the floor

-Some of this transportation is considered "necessary" waste to be minimized, even if it can't be completely eliminated.
+- Some of this transportation is considered "necessary" waste to be minimized, even if it can't be eliminated.

-Overproduction in manufacturing results in excess "work in process" or unsold inventory of "finished goods."
-It is more difficult to spot in healthcare, but it occurs when providers do more than is needed by the customer at this moment.
+Overproduction is challenging to spot in healthcare, but it occurs when providers do more than is needed by the customer at this moment.
 It includes: